monicagiraldochica/bash_tutorial/docs/files1.md

 The same will happen with a file which name contains the dollar sign (which is a special character).
 For example, if in the Desktop there is a folder named `untitled$folder`, `/Users/user_name/Desktop/untitled$folder` is not the absolute path.
 Instead, the absolute path will be `/Users/user_name/Desktop/untitled\$folder`.

-Again, the backslash is indicating us to treat the special character (`$`) as part of the file name and not as the beginning of a variable name (which is the normal use of `$` in bash).
-If we don't use the backslash before the dollar sign, bash will try to find a variable called folder (`$folder` normally refers to the value of folder as a variable, not a string).
-If that variable doesn't exist, then bash will read `/Users/user_name/Desktop/untitled$folder` as `/Users/user_name/Desktop/untitled`, replacing `$folder` for an empty space.
+Again, the backslash is indicating us to treat the special character (`$`) as part of the file name and not as the beginning of a variable name (which is the normal use of `$` in Bash).
+If we don't use the backslash before the dollar sign, Bash will try to find a variable called folder (`$folder` normally refers to the value of folder as a variable, not a string).
+If that variable doesn't exist, then Bash will read `/Users/user_name/Desktop/untitled$folder` as `/Users/user_name/Desktop/untitled`, replacing `$folder` for an empty space.

 In the following sections you will learn how the absolute and relative paths are used to manipulate files **in MacOS and Linux**.